kpresseaustlaurent/fieldMapper/README.md

     This is a string that will be repeated for each zipped set c/d.
 ```
 ## Nested Fields Mapping
-For nested field mapping, the mapper will look at multiple field mapping inside a previous multiple field mapping.
+For nested field mapping, the mapper will look at the multiple field mappings inside a multiple field mapping.
-Nested fields should be inside square brackets and have a main field on the left of the delimiter and a string
-with fields in square brackets([]) to map to.
 ### Template:

 ```